kirbykevinson/kirbykevinson.gitlab.io/content/blog/2021-02-20-controversial-things-i-like.md

 even better.

-This one is kind of hard to explain because tastes are personal, but basically I think airplane good is not only good but also superior to regular food you can get in a restaurant or cook at home.
+This one is kind of hard to explain because tastes are personal, but basically I think airplane food is not only good but also superior to regular food you can get in a restaurant or cook at home.
 Here are my extremely subjective reasons: